miso-lims/walkthroughs/_includes/box-tutorials.md

 <a name="box-new" href="#">top</a>

-# 3. Create a Box
+# 3. Creating a Box

 Create a box to use for the rest of this walkthrough: